Marketing, they say, is the process of getting people interested in what you have to offer (product or service). It’s that simple (a no-brainer).

 Here are two major ways recommendations systems are used in marketing:

-This are mostly adopted by ecommerce sites, where physical products are recommended to users based on different metrics that suggests user will be interested in the product.
+These are mostly adopted by eCommerce sites, where physical products are recommended to users based on different metrics that suggests user will be interested in the product.

 I remember that when a customer buys some clothes, I do tell the customer something like ‘these shoes will match those clothes, you know’ and that’s product recommendation 101.